 Norelle Dickson — Outfield (2004-2007)

-Norelle Dickson is No. 1 on multiple Oklahoma career records list and was a no-doubter for this all-time roster.
+Norelle Dickson was No. 1 on multiple Oklahoma career records list for a long time before Alo, Tiare Jennings and Jayda Coleman came around.
+But, she is still a no-doubter for this all-time roster.
 The lefty slapper was a hitting machine.
-She still leads all Oklahoma players in batting average (.401), hits (328) and stolen bases (110).
+She is now second amongst Oklahoma players in batting average (.401), hits (328) and first in stolen bases (110).
 She became the first player in the Big 12 to record at least 300 hits, 200 runs and 100 stolen bases in her career.